-Through my work at Penn State, I studied biofilm related infection resistance in Pseudomonas putida and explored the anti inflammatory effects of bacteriocins such as nisin on immune cells.
-These experiences showed me that scientific discovery is rarely straightforward.
-Repeated challenges, unexpected results, and the need to redesign experiments required persistence, critical thinking, and careful interpretation of data.
+At Penn State, I studied biofilm associated infection resistance in Pseudomonas putida and investigated the anti inflammatory effects of bacteriocins such as nisin on immune cells.
+Through these experiences, I learned that scientific progress is rarely straightforward.
+Failed experiments, unexpected findings, and the need to continually reevaluate hypotheses required persistence, critical thinking, and careful interpretation of evidence.

-Rather than offering definitive answers, this work is driven by a commitment to asking better questions.
-As medicine continues to advance, I believe that responsible innovation requires not only scientific progress, but also a deeper consideration of its human impact.
+Rather than offering definitive answers, this work is guided by a commitment to asking meaningful questions about the future of healthcare.
+I believe that responsible innovation requires not only scientific progress, but also a deeper understanding of the human experiences that shape medicine itself.

 Sean Jeon